 It's the 4th of July weekend in America, but we are celebrating something completely different.

-Today, July 3, 2016, is the three-year anniversary of adopting our son Immanuel.
+Today, July 3 is the anniversary of adopting our son Immanuel.

 We call it ‘Dependence Day’.